 Luckily, you’ve come to the right place.
 Here you’ll find an inspiring list of 85 event activities and conference workshop ideas that will make organising them that much easier.

 Your attendees will be wowed.
 Now all you have to do is get them to turn up.

-To help you navigate through them, we’ve organized the ideas into categories:
+To help you navigate through our bumper list of event ideas, we’ve organized them into categories:

 - CONFERENCE OPENING IDEAS

 - CONFERENCE CLOSING IDEAS